-Introduction to Spatial Regression Analysis (Boulder, CO)
+Introduction to Spatial Regression Analysis (Chapel Hill, NC)

 Spatially-referenced data add important contextual and locational information to the social and behavioral sciences, such as sociology, anthropology, political science, economics and public health.
 A geographic or spatial-analytic framework, which will be taught in this workshop, can be used to explore the importance of spatial relationships in a variety of social and behavioral processes.
 However, spatial data and spatial relationships necessitate the use of analytic tools beyond those provided by standard statistical methods.
 This 5-day course introduces the spatial-analytic framework, and explores the range of issues that generally must be dealt with when analyzing spatial data.
 The role of spatial autocorrelation in spatial data sets is a central focus of this course.
 Throughout the course we will address the following questions: how and why does spatial autocorrelation arise; how is it measured and understood; how does it relate to issues of spatial heterogeneity and spatial dependence; and how should it inform the specification and estimation of regression models.
 Specific modeling techniques include: indices of spatial autocorrelation (Moran's I, Geary's C, LISA), spatial regression models (SAR and SARAR), and geographically weighted regression (GWR).